Citation

 Plagiarism

-Plagiarism is the act of using someone else's work, ideas, or words without giving proper credit.
-It's a serious academic offense that can result in failing grades, course failure, or even expulsion from educational institutions.
+Plagiarism is using someone else's work, ideas, or words without giving proper credit.
+It's a serious academic offense that can result in failing grades or expulsion.

 Types of Plagiarism

-- Direct plagiarism: Copying text word-for-word without quotes
+- Direct — copying text word-for-word without quotes

-- Accidental plagiarism: Unintentional failure to cite sources
+- Accidental — unintentional failure to cite sources

 - Always cite sources for borrowed ideas